-Students transferring to Liberty University who are interested in entering the ATP must contact the Program Director by August 1.
+Students transferring to Liberty University who are interested in entering the ATP must apply through ATCAS.
 Due to the unique characteristics and background of each individual, a transfer students will be evaluated on an individual basis to determine his/her suitability for the program as well as an appropriate entry level.
 This evaluation will be made only after the Program Director has received the following: